Grants and benefits to help you pay your energy bills

-If you’re in debt to your energy supplier, you might be able to get a grant from a charitable trust to help pay it off.
+If you’re in debt to your energy supplier, you might be able to get a grant to help pay it off.

 When you apply for a grant, you'll have to provide detailed information about your financial situation in your application.
 It could take a while to complete, and it might be worth getting help from a friend or family member.
 You can also talk to an adviser for help filling in forms.